Bet-Nahrain Democratic Party: Alliances and conferences

-In 1983, the party under Sargon Dadesho set up the Assyrian National Congress, alongside the Assyrian American Leadership Council.
-In 2002, they entered into an alliance with the Free Officers Movement of exiled military officers led by Najib al-Salhi.
-The party applied for NGO-affiliation at the United Nations, but was unsuccessful.
-It was listed as having been active in Iraq in 2003 by the National Democratic Institute, and advocated for Assyrian nationalism in Iraq.
-The coalition was criticized for attempting to undermine the Assyrian Democratic Movement by requesting a meeting with Sarkis Aghajan Mamendo.
+In 1983, the party under Sargon Dadesho set up the Assyrian National Congress, alongside the Assyrian American Leadership Council, aiming to advocate for Assyrian rights.
+In 2001, Radio Free Europe/Radio Liberty reported that the party was in talks with Iraqi Turkmen political groups alongside the Assyrian Democratic Movement.
+It was listed as having been active in Iraq in 2003 by the National Democratic Institute, and advocated for Assyrian nationalism in Iraq; though in comparison with the ADM, the party opted to ally with Kurdish interests.
+The coalition was criticized for attempting to undermine the ADM by requesting a meeting with Sarkis Aghajan Mamendo.

-The party also hosted its own annual conferences where they discussed party activities, issues of leadership and politics in the Assyrian homeland, and calls for greater autonomy.
-In August 2006, the party hosted its Congress in California.
-From 2018, the party was understood to be openly affiliated with the Kurdistan Democratic Party, as well as the Assyrian branch of the Communist Party of Kurdistan – Iraq.
+The party also hosted its own conferences where they discussed party activities, issues of leadership and politics in the Assyrian homeland, and calls for greater autonomy.
+In August 2006, the party hosted its Congress in California, reaffirming its stance to establish an autonomous Assyrian state in Iraq.
+The BNDP would host its eighth conference in 2023.